iamsayan/wp-auto-republish/readme.txt

 5. WP Auto Republish will improve your <strong>blog visibility, traffic and SEO</strong>!
 6. And also <strong>Google likes updated content</strong> if it’s done right.

-#### What does this plugin do?
+== What does this plugin do? ==

 This plugin helps revive old posts by resetting the published date to the current date and push old posts to your front page, the top of archive pages, and back into RSS feeds.

-* Allows you to change old posts published date to current date.
+== Key Features ==
+* Automatically republish your all posts.
-* Allows you to set minimum republish interval and randomness interval.
+* Set minimum republish interval and randomness interval.
-* Allows you to display original publication date Before/After post.
+* Display original publication date Before/After post.
-* Allows you to exculde/include posts by category/tags.
+* Exclude or include posts by category or tags.
-* Allows you to force exclude/include posts by their ID.
+* Force exclude/include posts by their ID.
-* Allows you to set old post selection method.
-* Allows wordpress to automatically set new published time according to localtime zone.
+* Can select post in ASC / DESC order.
+* Compatible with any timezone.
-* Allows wordpress to automatically purge cache after republishing.
+* Automatically purge site cache (limited) after republishing.

+== Premium Features ==
+* Supports all free version features.
+* Custom post types support.
+* Custom taxonomies support.
+* Individual post republishing (also supports repeated).
+* Scheduled post republishing.
+* Date & time based republishing.
+* Custom post republish interval.
+* Custom title for each republish event.
+* Trigger publish event at the time of republish.
+* Automatic Site or Single Post Cache Purge Support (supports most of the cache plugins and hosting platforms)
+* Custom date range for republishing.
+* Can use dates in post permalinks.
+* Change Post Status after Last Republish.
+* One click instant republish.
+* Show all republished history in logs.
+* Can use dates in post permalinks.
+* Can change the post name on every republish.
+* Shows all single upcoming republication in a dashboard widget.
+* Shows single republication info in a admin column.
+* Can hide last original published info from frontend.

+**You can upgrade to Premium Version directly from your dashboard.**

-#### Warnings
+= Warnings =

-* DON'T USE THIS PLUGIN IF YOUR PERMALINKS INCLUDE DATES
+* DON'T USE THIS PLUGIN IF YOUR PERMALINKS INCLUDE DATES (IN FREE VERSION)

-#### Compatibility
+= Compatibility =

-* This plugin is tested with W3 Total Cache, WP Super Cache, WP Rocket, WP Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss), SG Optimizer, HyperCache, Cache Enabler, Swift Performance Lite, Breeze (Cloudways), Godaddy Managed WordPress Hosting and WP Engine and fully compatible with WordPress Version 4.0 and beyond and also compatible with any WordPress theme.
+* This plugin is tested with W3 Total Cache, WP Super Cache, WP Rocket, WP Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, SG Optimizer, HyperCache, Cache Enabler, Swift Performance Lite, Nginx Cache, Proxy Cache, Nginx Helper Cache, Autoptimize, Breeze (Cloudways), Godaddy Managed WordPress Hosting and WP Engine and fully compatible with WordPress Version 4.7 and beyond and also compatible with any WordPress theme.

-#### Support
+= Support =

 * Community support via the [support forums](https://wordpress.org/support/plugin/wp-auto-republish) at WordPress.org.

-#### Contribute
+= Contribute =
 * Active development of this plugin is handled [on GitHub](https://github.com/iamsayan/wp-auto-republish/).
 * Feel free to [fork the project on GitHub](https://github.com/iamsayan/wp-auto-republish/) and submit your contributions via pull request.

-#### Translations
+= Translations =

 * Simplified Chinese (zh_CN) by [Changmeng Hu](https://profiles.wordpress.org/cmhello)

+**Note: We use [__Freemius__](https://freemius.com) to collect some basic data about your usage to improve the plugin.
+We only collect if you allow us to.
+You can opt out any time to stop sharing your data with us.**

 == Installation ==